 For dispensaries with local approval: Allowed in a specifically designated area, with a locked door from other areas.

-Prepackaged food may be served, but it is not produced on-site where smoking is allowed.
+Prepackaged food may be served, but it cannot be produced on-site where smoking is allowed.

 Alcohol cannot be served.

-Localities may opt in and license.
-No more than 50 allowed statewide.
+No more than 50 are allowed statewide.
 Licenses will not be issued before the second licensing round, which begins no earlier than May 2024.

 Alcohol cannot be sold or consumed on-site.

-Localities may opt in to authorize on-site use.
+Localities opt in.
 They are bring-your-own or adjacent to an affiliated retailer or microbusiness.

 Smoking is allowed, including indoors at locally approved on-site businesses.
 Must have a smoke-free area for employees to monitor the area and a ventilation/filtration system that removes visible smoke.